 Mental illnesses, in general, are thought to be caused by a variety of genetic and environmental factors:

-- Inherited traits: Mental illness is more common in people whose blood relatives also have a mental illness.
-Certain genes may increase your risk of developing a mental illness, and your life situation may trigger it.
+- Inherited traits: Mental illness is more common in people when blood relatives also have a mental illness.
+Certain genes may increase your risk of developing a mental illness as well

 - Environmental exposures before birth: Exposure to environmental stressors, inflammatory conditions, toxins, alcohol, or drugs while in the womb can sometimes be linked to mental illness.

 - Brain chemistry: Neurotransmitters are naturally occurring brain chemicals that carry signals to other parts of your brain and body.
-When the neural networks involving these chemicals are impaired, the function of nerve receptors and nerve systems change, leading to depression and other emotional disorders.
+When the neural networks is impaired, function of nerve receptors, nerve systems change.
+Futrther this leads to depression and other emotional disorders.

 - Stress and periods of emotional distress can lead to an episode of symptoms.
 That may make it difficult for you to maintain normal behavior and activities.
 This period is sometimes called a nervous or mental breakdown.